usu-cidi/ai-writing-coach/notes.md

 * Started work-shopping prompts
 * Created git repo for actual project (not just in learning)

+## Meeting w/ Neal and Ludo 7.25.23
+* Working on integrating more student effort
+* Nothing much changes on my end

 TODO:
 * Start working on backend with Open AI